 Some previous summer hill walking experience is essential.
 Our Winter Mountaineering courses are geared towards adventurous hill walkers and scramblers.
 However, we strive to offer flexible, tailored instruction specific to your goals.

 Both of our Winter Mountaineering courses work well on a 1:1 or 1:2 basis (instructor to participant), although up to 4 people can participate.
 Both can be booked from one to three days in duration.

-  *Our pricing structure is based on a 1:1 ratio, with an additional fee of £20 per person for any extra participants: £180 for one day, £170 per day for two days, or £160 per day for three days.
+*Our pricing structure is based on a 1:1 ratio, with an additional fee of £20 per day for all extra participants: £180 for one day, £170 per day for two days, or £160 per day for three days.
 For more details, please see our pricing structure.

 Use the enquiry form on this page and we’ll get back to you with all of the details.
 We require a 30% deposit to secure bookings.
 If you would like any more information or have a specific question, please send us a message and we’ll be in touch.

 We will provide all of the safety equipment required.
 If you have any of your own equipment that you would like to use, we will encourage you to use it as long as it’s suitable.
 It’s always good to use your own equipment as it will be familiar to you, and will help you to feel more comfortable.
 You will need to provide some of your own personal gear including a rucksack, winter mountaineering boots (B2/B3), warm and waterproof clothing, and a packed lunch.
 Please see links to specific courses for a more comprehensive equipment list.